 This program offers graduate students the opportunity to work directly with leading LLNL researchers on the development and application of cutting edge methods in computational materials science and chemistry and other related areas of computational science.
-The 2016 CCMS Summer Institute will have a special focus on "Mesoscale Materials and Chemistry” to reflect the ever increasing interest and enormous research opportunities in the development and application of data analytics to optimization of existing materials and to searching for yet unknown materials with desirable properties.
+The 2021 CCMS Summer Institute will focus on “Data Science Challenges in Materials and Chemistry” to highlight challenges and research opportunities in the development and application of data analytics to optimization of existing materials and to searching for yet unknown materials with desirable properties.

 Each student will spend ten weeks at LLNL as a guest of an LLNL host scientist working on a computational project in the host’s area of expertise.
 In addition, leading researchers from universities and national labs will give a series of mini-courses for the students.
 These courses will cover state-of-the-art and emerging computational methods in materials science and chemistry.

-Applications: The Institute will establish 10–15 summer fellowships for graduate students.
+The Institute will establish 10–15 summer fellowships for graduate students.
 Selections will be made from an open pool of applicants who have demonstrated a strong interest in computational sciences.

 For full consideration, apply for the appropriate job posting on LLNL’s Careers site: